bmeurant/technical-docs/software-architecture/architectural-principles/twelve-factor-app.md

 This principle promotes [[cohesion-coupling|loose coupling]] and architectural flexibility.
 By treating all backing services as interchangeable resources, the application becomes decoupled from their specific implementations.

 This has powerful implications:
-*   **Interchangeability**: A local PostgreSQL database used in development can be swapped with a managed cloud database in production simply by changing a single environment variable.
+*   **Interchangeability**: A local [[rdbms|PostgreSQL database]] used in development can be swapped with a managed cloud [[software-architecture/databases/|database]] in production simply by changing a single environment variable.
 *   **Architectural Evolution**: The architecture can evolve over time without code changes.
-For example, if a part of the application requires a dedicated, high-performance database, a new database can be provisioned, and the relevant application processes can be pointed to it just by changing their configuration.
+For example, if a part of the application requires a dedicated, high-performance database, a new [[software-architecture/databases/|database]] can be provisioned, and the relevant application processes can be pointed to it just by changing their configuration.
 *   **Resilience**: If a backing service fails, the application can be reconfigured to use a replica or a different service.

 ### Examples
-*   Swapping a local MySQL database for Amazon RDS.
+*   Swapping a local [[rdbms|SQL database]]  for Amazon RDS.
 *   Replacing a local SMTP server with a third-party service like SendGrid.
 *   Switching from a local Redis cache to a managed ElastiCache instance.